Skin Checks available at the following locations:

 - slop on SPF30 (or higher) broad spectrum, water resistant sunscreen

 A combination of these measures, along with getting to know your skin and regular checking for any changes, are the keys to reducing your skin cancer risk.

-At MyClinic, our comprehensive skin checks will take up to 30 minutes.
-Our Doctors can check the whole body and perform simple procedures should any abnormalities be identified.
+Comprehensive skin checks will take up to 30 minutes.
+The doctor can check the whole body and perform simple procedures should any abnormalities be identified.

 If you have any concerns about your skin, please consult your GP.